 1) Who or what is LaCygne?

-- LaCygne is the name of a small town in eastern Kansas.
+• LaCygne is the name of a small town in eastern Kansas.
 It rests on the Marais Des Cygnes river.

-- The community at LaCygne has learned much from similar faith communities that are committed to one another, to prayer, and to being a place of contemplation, peace, and reconciliation in the world.
+• The community at LaCygne has learned much from similar faith communities that are committed to one another, to prayer, and to being a place of contemplation, peace, and reconciliation in the world.
 Some examples of similar communities are the Taizé community in France, the Northumbria community in England, and various monasteries, or other intentional communities.

 2) What is Youthfront?

-- Youthfront is a 501(c)(3) non-profit organization that has been serving young people and churches since 1943.
+• Youthfront is a 501(c)(3) non-profit organization that has been serving young people and churches since 1943.

-- Youthfront still maintains stewardship and leadership for the community at LaCygne.
+• Youthfront still maintains stewardship and leadership for the community at LaCygne.

-- For more information about Youthfront, please visit the about page on Youthfront’s website.
+• For more information about Youthfront, please visit the about page on Youthfront’s website.

 3) What does a typical day look like at LaCygne?

-- The community at LaCygne exists year round, and the high season is during the summer.
+• The community at LaCygne exists year round, and the high season is during the summer.
 A day at LaCygne outside of the summer season consists of a small community of people committed to working together, praying together each day (morning, midday, and evening), and serving one another and the wider community.
 For more information about joining the community at LaCygne please visit the join the community page.

-- During the summer season, a typical day is anchored with three times of corporate prayer.
+• During the summer season, a typical day is anchored with three times of corporate prayer.
 These are the only times during each day that all other activity ceases, and everyone gathers in the chapel for morning prayer, midday prayer, and evening prayer.

-- Beyond the prayer times, there is space for people to explore and discover the grounds at LaCygne.
+• Beyond the prayer times, there is space for people to explore and discover the grounds at LaCygne.
 There are a number of self-guided prayer experiences throughout the property.

-- There are also numerous optional experiences that people can choose.
+• There are also numerous optional experiences that people can choose.
 These offerings will be posted each day and will be led by residents of the LaCygne community.
-Some examples of offerings include musical worship, creative arts, experiencing nature, or hiking, practical work to serve the community, Christian practices like lectio divina, scripture discussion, and silence, conversation about current topics and theology, physical exercise, and play.
+Some examples of offerings include musical worship, creative arts, experiencing nature, or hiking, practical work to serve the community, Christian practices like lectio divina, scripture discussion, silence, and centering prayer, conversation about current topics and theology, physical exercise, and play.
 The amount of opportunities available each day will make it impossible to experience them all but will give people the opportunity to choose what they are most interested in participating in.
 These opportunities will be available each day from early in the morning to late at night, and will not overlap the corporate prayer times.

-- In addition to the small group offerings from the residents of the LaCygne community, the space is set up so that groups and individuals can create their own experiences as well.
+• In addition to the small group offerings from the residents of the LaCygne community, the space is set up so that groups and individuals can create their own experiences as well.
 This is encouraged, and the community at LaCygne will provide space or resources wherever possible for these opportunities.

-- Groups attending LaCygne have many possibilities to enjoy group experiences as well to allow individuals from the group to enjoy the space on their own.
+• Groups attending LaCygne have many possibilities to enjoy group experiences as well to allow individuals from the group to enjoy the space on their own.
 Those coming to LaCygne without a group are certainly welcome and encouraged to join with others in small group opportunities in order to make the most of their time spent at LaCygne.

 4) What are the three daily prayer times?